Skip to main content

 Goals

-A primary goal of this study is to continue to explain the relationships between AD and subcortical CVD to cognition and behaviour, cross-sectionally and over time, using modern quantitative neuroimaging techniques, informed by genetic markers, and whenever possible by autopsy, exploiting access to appropriate subject pools from our large tertiary cognitive neurology and regional stroke prevention clinics.
+A primary goal of this study is to explain the relationships between AD and subcortical CVD and cognition and behaviour, in cross sections and over time.
+We are using modern quantitative neuroimaging techniques informed by genetic markers and, whenever possible, by autopsy, thereby exploiting access to appropriate subject pools from our large tertiary cognitive neurology and regional stroke prevention clinics.

 Progress